Youngberg v. Romeo

 Youngberg v.
 Romeo, 457 U.S. 307 (1982), was a landmark United States Supreme Court case regarding the rights of the involuntarily committed and those with intellectual disabilities.
 Nicholas Romeo had an intellectual disability with an infant level IQ and was committed to a Pennsylvania state hospital.
-He was restrained for many hours of the day and repeatedly injured.
+He was restrained for 9 months straight out of his 11 month stay and repeatedly abused.
 The Supreme Court agreed with the Third Circuit Court of Appeals that involuntarily committed residents had the right to reasonably safe confinement conditions, no unreasonable body restraints and the habilitation they reasonably require.

 Background

 The defendants, who were management personnel at Pennhurst State School, an old state facility to which Romeo's mother had him committed when she could no longer care for him, did not dispute Romeo's right to care, habilitation, training and security.
 The critical issue in the case was the standard of care and whether the defendants had violated that standard, and therefore, Romeo's federally protected civil rights.
 The federal courts had not yet addressed this question in the context of intellectual disability.
 The trial court therefore looked to a then-recent Supreme Court decision holding that deliberate indifference to serious medical needs of prisoners constitutes "unnecessary and wanton infliction of pain" in violation of the 8th Amendment.
 The jury found for the defendants.
 The 3rd Circuit reversed and ordered a new trial, explaining that the standard of care should have been based on the 14th rather than the 8th Amendment and the Supreme Court agreed.
 However, the high court rejected the circuit court's articulation of the standard of care.